Josephgarcia3107/Example/README.md

-This is jsut an example
+This is just an example